tejohnso/Squashtest/README.md

 Squashtest
 ==========

-Will squash before merge into master
+Will squash before merge into master.